Complaints and feedback

 If the complaint is about a member of staff, their manager will investigate and respond to you.
 If the complaint is a disciplinary matter, this will be dealt with by our human resources team under our disciplinary policy.

-Our chief executive will investigate by reading and understanding the complaint, discussing it with council officers, and using their professional judgement and experience.
+The service director will investigate by reading and understanding the complaint, discussing it with council officers, and using their professional judgement and experience.

 Complaints about the chief executive